||Page last updated|

 Another friend, also a superb craftsman, built an entry table for a furniture show.
 Beautiful workmanship, but ultra modern design, and unusual wood, that would not fit into most existing decors - would not blend well with most other furniture.
 It didn't sell.
 Be sure your design has wide appeal.

-Another piece at that furniture show was a large glass table.
+Another piece at that furniture show was a large glass "dining" table.
 Nice workmanship, but the artistic leg design would interfere with sitting at most places at that table.
 The "artist" said "maybe it is an entry table."
 Maybe it could be if you had a castle, but it wouldn't fit in an entry in any house I have owned.
 Just because you can build something beautiful, if you want it to sell, be sure it is also practical.
 (I hear that table was finally sold as an entry table in a hotel lobby.)